It’s a pretty fundamental question – but one that many people fail to answer.

 In capacity-driven sprint planning, the team selects backlog items, roughly estimates them in days or hours and stops when they think the sprint is full.
 The capacity of the sprint is based on the number of team members and how many days they work.

-Sprint capacity planning vs velocity
+Sprint capacity planning vs velocity driven planning

 At Kelloo we think velocity-driven sprint planning is great for longer range sprint planning.
 The effort involved is minimal and the results are good enough for high level forecasting without getting into too much detail.